catelinn/pdsnd_github/README.md

-### Date created
+## Date created
 June 11, 2020

-### Project Title
+## Project Title
-US Bikeshare Data Analaysis CLI Program Project
+US Bikeshare Data CLI Program Project

-### Description
+## Description

-`bikeshare` is a cli program that explores the bikeshare data of Chicago, New York and Washginton cities, which is provided in the embedded data files.
+`bikeshare` is a cli program that explores the bikeshare data of Chicago, New York and Washginton cities.

-This program is implemented using Ptyon Click 7.0 and above.
+This program is implemented using [Python Click 7.0](https://click.palletsprojects.com/en/7.x/) and above.

-### Files used
+## Files used

 ```shell
 ├── MANIFEST.in